-Here in the Kansas City metro area, air conditioning is practically essential for survival in the summer months.
-On a hot day, it doesn’t take long to realize when your home’s air conditioning isn’t working properly.
+Air conditioning is practically essential for survival in the summer months.
+It doesn’t take long to realize when your home’s air conditioning isn’t working correctly on a hot day.
 Even if your house is being cooled, it can be concerning when your HVAC system behaves strangely.

 Your thermostat is more than just a device where you set the temperature; it also senses whether the room has gotten cool enough to shut off the AC.
-If the thermostat is no longer able to accurately tell the temperature or relay information to the HVAC system, it may need to be repaired or replaced.
+If the thermostat can no longer accurately tell the temperature or relay information to the HVAC system, it may need to be repaired or replaced.

-While this issue is similar to a malfunctioning thermostat, it’s not quite the same.
+While this issue is like a malfunctioning thermostat, it’s not quite the same.
 Your thermostat may be working properly, but if the electrical relays and switches that connect it to the HVAC system are faulty, it won’t be able to regulate when the AC fan turns off.